bornfight/README/playbooks/active-mentorship.md

 -   keep the mentoring session short and focused
 -   maximum time is 30 minutes
--   no minimum time is specified, meaning the session does not have to be help if there are no topics to discuss
+-   no minimum time is specified, meaning the session does not have to happen if there are no topics to discuss
 -   the mentee should prepare specific questions